 The test determines the number of eggs in a sample of faeces and is expressed as ‘eggs per gram’ (EPG) of faeces.
 For cattle the significant worm species our worm egg counts are able to detect include;

 An individual WEC gives you 15 individual counts from each of the wells in our sample collection tray in the WEC test kit.
-WEC are calculated for each of the 15 samples to show the highs, lows and distribution of eggs in a herd.
+WECs are calculated for each of the 15 samples to show the highs, lows and distribution of eggs in a herd.
 This provides valuable information on existing (adult) worm burdens and paddock larval populations, if samples were collected just prior to drenching, or, for anthelmintic efficacy if faecal samples were collected 10-14 days post drenching.

 In this test, 15 samples will be divided into 3 pools with each pool representing 5 animals.
 The pooled test provides averages for worm burden in the herd however it does not provide information on parasite dynamics.
 Some information on worm distribution in the herd can be obtained using pooled samples, and is conducted at a lower cost than individual counts.

 As eggs of the significant worm species appear very similar during worm egg counts, a larval culture will be required to identify individual species.
 This adds informative value to the test results as knowing which worm species are present can allow you to implement a strategic drench use plan.
+Larval cultures take one week.

 This test will determine if liver fluke is present in your herd.
 Liver fluke can severely impact cattle production, with negative implications on liveweight gains, reduced milk yields and reduced fertility.
 If the intermediate host, the aquatic snail, is present on your property it is recommended that a fluke test is conducted.